 Do I Need Website Maintenance?

-Also, just like everything else, staying on top of website maintenance increases your website’s efficiency and prevents costly problems.
-Naturally, if you don’t keep up with maintenance, you’ll have to make repairs to your search rank and/or online reputation.
+Also, just like everything else, staying on top of website maintenance increases your website’s efficiency and prevents problems.
+If you don’t keep up with maintenance, you’ll damage your search engine rankings and/or online reputation.

 Why Is Website Maintenance Important?